Tuesday Evening Lectures from 7 to 8 pm followed by lively discussion and drinks.

 The art emerging from this place and time is among the most exciting produced in America during the 20th century.
 Ground-breaking movements and artists emerged, building on and going beyond the characteristic patterns of art-making that were then dominant: the paintings of Sam Francis, for instance, that brought the visual language of abstract expressionism in conversation with that of the rapidly growing culture of psychedelia.
 There were also the radical assemblage works of Ed and Nancy Kienholz, whose diorama-like installations presented a dark vision of life on the margins.
 Ed Ruscha, Peter Saul and other West Coast artists created an idiosyncratic take on Pop art, while the Light and Space movement represented a specifically Southern Californian version of Minimalism.
 The Hollywood film industry, of course, loomed large over the Californian scene, and a range of experimental ‘underground’ filmmakers from Kenneth Anger to Chick Strand responded in satirical and deeply personal ways to this cultural dominance.

-Confirmed speakers: Francesca Wilmott, Dr Elizabeth Buhe, and Tom Day.
+The summer term lectures will be delivered by Francesca Wilmott, Dr Elizabeth Buhe, and Tom Day.

 Each term is free-standing and you can book any of these combinations: